-Our world looks a lot different than it did a week ago.
-The coronavirus pandemic will continue to evolve hour by hour, leaving many people and businesses feeling uncertain about the future.
-But before you throw out your entire marketing plan or cancel all of your media, take a deep breath (as long as you’re 6 feet away from others).
+Our world looks a lot different than it did a few months ago.
+The coronavirus pandemic will continue to evolve, leaving many people and businesses feeling uncertain about the future.
+But before you throw out your entire marketing plan or cancel your media, take a deep breath (as long as you’re 6 feet away from others).
 Here’s what we DO know:

 Use your marketing strategy to communicate any impact.